ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 Generic prompts don't work.
 Different products have different input documents and formats.
 A prompt that works beautifully for one product may produce less desirable output for another.
 I've had to fine-tune prompts for each scenario and teach my junior team members how to customize them for specific tasks.

 Guided adoption is critical.
-Initially, I just told the team, "We have Copilot now, use it."
+Initially, I told the team, "We have Copilot now, explore and use it."
 Adoption was slow.
 When I started showing them exactly how to use it for their daily tasks - "Here's how you generate a first draft of user guide from user stories" - adoption improved dramatically.
 When guided for their daily tasks, people actually use it.

 Always keep a human in the loop.
 I treat Copilot as a partner or thought assistant, not a replacement for critical thinking.
 Every output needs review.
 Every draft needs validation against source documents.
 AI accelerates the process; it doesn't make you less responsible.

 Know when NOT to use it.
 For repetitive tasks that can be automated with Excel functions or scripts, I don't ask Copilot to generate the final output.
-Instead, I ask it how to use the right functions.
+Instead, I ask it how to use the right functions or create the script.
 For example: "What Excel function extracts dates from text in this format?"
 This teaches me the underlying skill rather than making me dependent on AI for every small task.

 **The Real Impact**